Need Some Cash on the Side? Try These 9 Freelancing Websites

-There are plenty of freelance websites out there, but plenty of them are scams.
+There are plenty of freelance websites out there, but plenty of those job sites are scams.

-Each freelance site also has user reviews through Glassdoor, a jobs search engine that aggregates anonymous feedback and salaries from employees and rates companies on a scale of five stars.
-The listings below include the Glassdoor rating at the bottom and link to what freelancers and employees have to say about the company.
+Each freelance website also has user reviews through Glassdoor, a jobs search engine that aggregates anonymous reviews and salaries from employees and rates companies on a scale of five stars.
+Each site below lists the Glassdoor rating at the bottom and links to what employees have to say about the company.

-Here are nine freelance websites that can help you find the perfect gig, whether you’re looking for a one-time project or a longtime client.
+Here are nine of the best sites that can help you find freelance jobs, whether you’re looking for a one-time project or a longtime client.

 (Note: The sites are listed alphabetically, not by order of importance.)